 School Executive Board Member

-2000 BEng Marine Technology, with honours in Naval Architecture, Class I, Newcastle University
+2000 BEng Marine Technology, with honours in Naval Architecture, Class I. (University of Newcastle upon Tyne, UK)

 Fellow of the Higher Education Academy (FHEA)

 UK standing committee member for the international conference for the practical design of ships (PRADS)

 South Tyneside College, Marine Faculty, Strategic Advisory Board Member

 Invited member of the Canadian First Research Excellence Framework (CFREF) advisory panel, advising the Canadian government on the strategic allocation of research funding over a number of years

 Invited member of the Marine and Maritime future road mapping steering group for Innovate_UK (expert advisor for the strategic allocation of UK government research funding to the marine industry)